ReVanced-Extended-Community/Community-Guides/general-guides/community-wiki/ytm-troubleshooting.md

 **b)** Your patched YTM APK does not have the `MicroG Support` patch applied to it.
 Patch again and include the `MicroG Support` patch.

-**c)** You are installing a patched YTM Extended APK that is an older version than the YTM Extended that is currently installed.
-Uninstall YTM Extended before installing the older version.
+**c)** You are installing a patched YTM Extended APK that is an older app version than the YTM Extended that is currently installed.
+Uninstall YTM Extended before installing the older app version.

 > You can backup your settings before uninstalling the currently installed YTM Extended.
 Refer to the "Exporting / Importing The Settings" section in the [YTM guide](https://github.com/ReVanced-Extended-Community/Community-Guides/blob/main/general-guides/community-wiki/ytm-guide.md#exporting--importing-the-settings).

+**d)** You are installing as an update but the patched APK you are installing is not the same architecture as the currently installed YTM Extended app.
+Use the same architecture variant or uninstall YTM Extended before installing the new YTM Extended.

+> You can backup your settings before uninstalling the currently installed YTM Extended.
+Refer to the "Exporting / Importing The Settings" section in the [YTM guide](https://github.com/ReVanced-Extended-Community/Community-Guides/blob/main/general-guides/community-wiki/ytm-guide.md#exporting--importing-the-settings).

-**d)** You are installing an older version of Vanced MicroG than the one you already have installed.
+**e)** You are installing an older app version of Vanced MicroG than the one you already have installed.
 To uninstall the one you currently have installed, open your device Settings > Apps > Vanced MicroG > Uninstall.